-“Smoking is highly addictive and we know that people often want to quit but aren’t quite ready to completely give it up.
+“Smoking is highly addictive, and we know that people often want to quit but aren’t quite ready to completely give it up.
 We hope that this research study will take the pressure off participants and take those who smoke closer to thinking about quitting – supporting them to take that first, important step on the journey to a smoke-free home.”

-Karen Mather, Tobacco Control Team Leader, NHS Lanarkshire, commented: “As part of our commitment to a smoke-free future for children, we’re developing initiatives that work with families to reduce the barriers they face to create a smoke-free home.
+Karen Mather, Tobacco Control Team Leader, NHS Lanarkshire, said: “As part of our commitment to a smoke-free future for children, we’re developing initiatives that work with families to reduce the barriers they face to create a smoke-free home.

-“Second-hand smoke is harmful to everyone’s health, even pets, but it’s especially harmful to babies, children and pregnant women.
+“Second-hand smoke is harmful to everyone’s health, even pets, but it’s especially harmful to babies, children, and pregnant women.

 “By working with the University of Stirling and the University of Glasgow, we can further support families who may not feel ready to quit or to contact our Quit Your Way service.